 Have you ever wondered what your ancestors did for a living?
 Were they ever in trouble with the law?
 Where did they come from originally?
 Why did they call their children the names they did?
 What did they look like?

-With remarkably little information I can trace a lot more about your family's history that you might imagine.
-Some of my commissioned genealogical research is outlined below with the permission of my clients.
-Contact me today to start discovering your own past!
+With remarkably little information we can trace a lot more about your family's history that you might imagine.
+Some of our commissioned genealogical research is outlined below with the permission of our clients.
+Contact us today to start discovering your own past!

 Six generations of hatters feature in Daniel Stewart's tree, who came from all four home countries: England, Ireland, Scotland and Wales.
 Many worked in Stockport's booming trade of fur felt hat making; others worked on the new railways or in the foundries of the area.

 A much longer project has been the tracing of a Jewish family back to their shtetl in present-day Ukraine.
 Ships' lists, Hebrew documents, Holocaust testimonials and an unclaimed legacy were just some of the documents used.

 Martyn Day and his immediate family are all born in Wales.
 Research on both sides, however, revealed his roots lay over the border in England, and even further afield in France.
 His past unfolds against a backdrop of failing agriculture, migration and the rise of the coal industry.